BeaverCoin-Project/beavercoin/README.md

 What is BeaverCoin?
 ----------------

-BeaverCoin is a cryptocurrency basend on Bitcoin and BeaverCoin, using scrypt as a proof-of-work algorithm.
+BeaverCoin is a cryptocurrency basend on Bitcoin and Litecoin, using scrypt as a proof-of-work algorithm.
  - 1 minute block targets
+ - 8 coins per block
- - subsidy halves in 210k blocks (~1 year)
+ - subsidy halves in 525k blocks (~1 year)
  - ~3.36 million total coins

-The rest is the same as Bitcoin.
- - 8 coins per block
- - 1440 blocks to retarget difficulty
+ - 86400 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the BeaverCoin client sofware, see http://beavercoin.0url.de.